spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 StarCraft: Brood War is a highly competitive game with professional players, which provides interesting datasets, human feedback, and a good benchmark of what is possible to achieve within the game.

+### BWAPI

+BWAPI is a programming interface written in C++ which allows users to read data and send game commands to a StarCraft: Brood War game client.
+BWAPI contains all functionality necessary for the creation of a competitive bot.
+Examples of BWAPI functionality are:

+- Perform unit actions, i.e: `Attack`, `Move`, `Build`
+- Obtain current data about any visible unit, such as: `Position`, `HP`, `Energy`
+- Obtain offline data about any unit type, such as: `MaxSpeed`, `Damage`, `MaxHP`, `Size`

+Programs written with BWAPI alone are usually compiled into a Windows dynamically linked library (DLL) which is injected into the game.
+BWAPI allows the user to perform any of the aboce functionality while the game is running, after each logic frame update within the game's software.

+After each logic frame, BWAPI interrupts the StarCraft process and allows the user to read game data and issue commands, which are stored in a queue to be executed during the game's next logic frame.

 ### TorchCraft Design

 TorchCraft connects Torch to BWAPI low level interface to StarCraft: Brood War.
 TorchCraft's approach is to dynamically inject a piece of code in the game engine that will be a server.
 This server sends the state of the game to a client, and receives commands to send to the game.